jjd274/hudl-login-test/README.md

-# HUDL Login Test Suite
+# Hudl Login Test Suite

 This project is designed to automate login tests for the Hudl recruitment task, using cypress and cucumber.

-Cucumber is an automation framework for Behavior-Driven Development.
+Cucumber is an automation framework for Behaviour-Driven Development.
 The specifications are written in plain text, which allows them to be easily understandable for all stakeholders and particularly for login scenarios, allows easier re-use and extension of test scenario.

-Thie was written in Cypress due to it being a more familiar test automation framework to me.
+I decided to write this using Cypress / JavaScript due to it being a more familiar test automation framework to me.

 ## Structure